Table of Contents

-If you’ve been following the news this year, you may have heard that marijuana prosecution is becoming more difficult in Texas due to the legalization of hemp.
+If you’ve been following the news, you may have heard that marijuana prosecution is becoming more difficult in Texas due to the legalization of hemp.
 There’s some truth to that.
-However, it is also true the Attorney General has asked all the elected District Attorneys in Texas to continue to prosecute low-level marijuana cases.
-So what’s going on?
+Recent changes in legislation (the legalization of hemp) combined with the difficulty and expense of properly testing THC concentrations to distinguish between hemp and marijuana has made prosecution for possession of marijuana more difficult.

 There’s never been a better time for us to make sure a misdemeanor marijuana case does not create a permanent blemish on your record.
-While not every case can be dismissed, we have had numerous marijuana cases dismissed over the last month.
+While not every case can be dismissed, we have had numerous marijuana cases dismissed.
 If you have been arrested for cannabis possession in Texas, call a Fort Worth marijuana lawyer for help.
-Our dedicated attorneys could help to explain your rights and work to establish the best path to follow.
+Our dedicated attorneys will explain your rights and establish the best path to follow.

 House Bill 1325 made hemp legal in Texas as long as the THC content is .3 percent or less.
-Hemp and marijuana are both come from the cannabis sativa plant.
-While there are arguable differences in the plant – hemp has leaner leaves, marijuana is a bushier plant – what really sets them apart is the amount of tetrahydrocannabinol (THC) -the chemical cannabinoid in the plant.
+Hemp and marijuana both come from the cannabis sativa plant.
+While there are arguable differences in the plant – hemp has leaner leaves while marijuana is a bushier plant – what really sets them apart is the amount of tetrahydrocannabinol (THC), the chemical cannabinoid, in the plant.
 From as scientific standpoint, as the USDA points out, hemp and marijuana are visually indistinguishable.
-For marijuana, THC levels can reach 30%, while THC levels in hemp are less than 0.3%.The problem that prosecutors have is that most Texas crime labs currently have no way to determine the concentration of THC in a given sample.
-This means to successfully prosecute marijuana cases, samples have to be sent out of state or prosecutors will have to try to retrofit labs to test for THC concentration to the tune of millions of dollars.
-Long story short, it is not that Texas has legalized marijuana, it is that successful prosecution of these cases has become considerable more expensive.
+For marijuana, THC levels can reach 30 percent, while THC levels in hemp are less than 0.3 percent.
+While new methods are being developed, they are ripe for challenge and validated tests tend to be expensive.
+Many local labs have decided not to test for THC concentrations.
+We use the challenges to our advantage.

-In various cases around the state, courts have found two quantities of marijuana that could be titled a ‘usable quantity.’
+To prove a marijuana case in Texas, the prosecutors have to prove there was at least a usable quantity of marijuana seized.
+In various cases around the state, courts have found two quantities of marijuana that could be titled a “usable quantity.”
 These include one-half ounce of marijuana, or one hand-rolled cigarette weighing .38 grams.
 These quantities were established in Carmouche v.
 State and Andrade v.
 State, respectively.